 A Community Built for Survivors and Clinicians Alike

-Menopause management is complex.
-After cancer, it’s even more complicated.
+Menopause care is complex.
+After cancer, it becomes even more nuanced.

-Yet survivors deserve informed, coordinated, compassionate care—and clinicians need the tools, guidance, and community to provide it.
+Survivors deserve informed, coordinated, and compassionate care—and clinicians need practical tools, trusted guidance, and a collaborative community to deliver it.

-Cancer survivorship and menopause share remarkable parallels.
-Both require nuanced, individualized, evidence-based support.
-Yet too often, care in both areas remains fragmented, leaving individuals and their clinicians without the integrated resources they need.
+Cancer survivorship and menopause share important parallels.
+Both demand individualized, evidence-based approaches that account for long-term health, quality of life, and evolving needs.
+Yet care in both areas too often remains fragmented, leaving survivors and clinicians without the integrated resources necessary for confident decision-making.

-The OncoMenopause Consortium was created to bridge this divide.
+The OncoMenopause Consortium was created to bridge this gap.

-By connecting disciplines and amplifying evidence-based practice, we aim to redefine what survivorship and midlife health can look like—ensuring individuals receive comprehensive, coordinated care in the years beyond cancer.
+By uniting disciplines and centering evidence-based practice and lived experience, the OncoMenopause Consortium is working to redefine survivorship and midlife health—so individuals receive comprehensive, coordinated care in the years beyond cancer.

 Our Mission

-To empower and support individuals navigating menopause after cancer by providing evidence-based education, clinical resources, and community connections that improve quality of life and promote informed conversations between patients and healthcare providers.
+To empower and support individuals navigating menopause after cancer and the clinicians who care for them by providing evidence-based education, clinical resources, and community connections that improve quality of life and foster informed, collaborative conversations between survivors and clinicians.

 Our Vision